21 Best Off The Beaten Path Places in Japan (2025 Guide)

 • Save

-Another attraction that you should not miss in this Japan off beaten track is Nagamachi District, a well-preserved samurai district.
+Another attraction that you should not miss in this Japan off beaten track place is Nagamachi District, a well-preserved samurai district.

 Make sure to visit Nomura-ke and Maeda Tosanokami-ke Shiryokan to delve into the samurai history, important relics, and their lifestyle during ancient times.

-You can also learn about the history and culture behind Kanazawa’s main entertainment district, the Higashi Chaya District
+You can also learn about the history and culture behind Kanazawa’s main entertainment district, the Higashi Chaya District!

 You can visit the preserved tea houses (Shima and Kaikaro Teahouses) while learning about geisha performances and instruments used.